 Raymond Buys, shortly before he died

-Volksblad reported that camp owner Alex de Koker (49) and employee Michael Erasmus (20) are facing charges of murder, child abuse, neglect and assault with intent to cause serious physical injury.
+Echo Wild Game Rangers camp owner Alex de Koker and employee Michael Erasmus are facing charges of murder, child abuse, neglect and assault with intent to cause serious physical injury.

-He told the court that the teen, who was very weak, was forced to do manual labour and that he was beaten with planks, pipes, sticks, a shovel and a hose when he didn’t do his work correctly.
+According to testimony heard in court last year, Buys was forced to do manual labour and was beaten with planks, pipes, sticks, a shovel and a hose when he didn’t do his work correctly.

-Oosthuizen claimed that Buys was chained to his bed and was not allowed to go to the toilet.
+He was allegedly also forced to eat his own faeces and washing powder, was reportedly chained to his bed and was not allowed to go to the toilet.

 Calitz’s sister, Mathilda Groenwald, told the Star newspaper that when her brother tried to leave the camp after being beaten, De Koker “told him that he wasn’t a moffie [gay] and he would make a man out of him”.

 De Koker was given a suspended sentence in 2009 over Calitz’s death and was never charged for Van der Walt’s death.

 The South African Society of Psychiatrists “opposes any psychiatric treatment such as ‘reparative’ or ‘conversion’ therapy designed to change a person’s sexual orientation from homosexual to heterosexual.”
 It has also warned that this kind of therapy “runs the risk of harming patients by causing depression, anxiety, and self-destructive behaviour”.